Delhi pool to remain closed for 2020

 Norfolk County has decided to keep the Delhi Kinsmen Pool closed for the 2020 season due to the COVID-19 pandemic.

-“In an effort to prevent the spread of COVID-19 throughout the community, the province’s emergency orders have closed public swimming pools and splash pads until at least the end of June, significantly shortening the potential outdoor swimming season,” said a press release from the county Thursday.
+“In an effort to prevent the spread of COVID-19 throughout the community, the province’s emergency orders have closed public swimming pools and splash pads until at least the end of June, significantly shortening the potential outdoor swimming season,” said a press release from the county on June 4.

-The pool is usually open for use from the beginning of June to the end of August.
+The pool is usually open for use from the start of June to the end of August.

 The Delhi pool was the heart of some budget conversations earlier in the year.
 In January council put off for a year a recommendation to end financial support of the Kinsmen Pool in Delhi.